sajal-chakraborty/selfstudy/SpringBoot.md

-# Spring Boot Interview Questions (Scenario + Internals)
+# Spring Boot Interview Questions

-A curated collection of **real-world Spring Boot interview questions**, focusing on
-👉 production issues
-👉 debugging mindset
-👉 performance & scalability
-👉 Spring Boot internals

-> Interviewers don’t test annotations.
-> They test **how you think when things break in production**.
+## (1) Your Spring Boot app works locally but fails after deployment.
+What are the first 3 things you check?

 ---

-## 🔥 Scenario-Based Questions (Real Interview Style)

-## Spring Boot Interview Question – Deployment Failure Debugging

-## ❓ Question
-**Your Spring Boot app works locally but fails after deployment.
-What are the first 3 things you check?**

----

-## ✅ High-Level Answer (What You Say First in Interview)
+## ✅ High-Level Answer

 1. **Application startup logs** to identify configuration, bean, or dependency failures.
 2. **Active Spring profile and environment-specific configuration** to ensure required properties are correctly set.